Our Verdict

 After monitoring our controlled room heating test, we found that the Amazon Basics only had an average room increase of 5.3 degrees Fahrenheit, which wasn't exactly a surprise, seeing as this is both a smaller and the most affordable option throughout our lineup.

-We measured the Amazon Basics to increase our testing room by 5.3 degrees Fahrenheit, putting it below the average change produced by other heaters in our review.
+The 5.3-degree increase was below average when compared to other heaters in our review.
 Considering its small size and low cost, these results came as no shock.
 With its small, lightweight build and inaccurate temp dial, we found this heater does fine in a small room or even a medium room.
 For those looking to warm up a bigger space, the Amazon Basics doesn't contain enough horsepower or stature to turn up the heat in any large or drafty room.
 The dial is much more of a low, medium, or high setting rather than maintaining a specific room temperature.

 Direct Heat